shamashel/bitcoin-twitter-bot/README.md

 ## API Integration
 GDAX API Integration is done via querying the GDAX API and parsing the resulting JSON file.

-Twitter API Integration is done via [Twitter4j](https://github.com/yusuke/twitter4j), a pretty cool unofficial Twitter Library that makes working with the overly complex Twitter API ridiculously easy.
+Twitter API Integration is done via [Twitter4j](https://github.com/yusuke/twitter4j), a pretty cool Library that makes working with the Twitter API ridiculously easy.

 ## Implementation
 In order to implement this bot for yourself, you'll need to create a Twitter Application and generate the needed API keys.